 | Credit score | Typically 680+, but depends on the lender and can be lower with government-backed loans | Varies by loan type |

-| Use | Construction loan | Traditional mortgage |
+| What you want to do | Construction loan | Mortgage |

-| Build a new home | ✅ | ❌ |
+| Build a new home on land you already own | ✅ | ❌ |

 | Pay construction costs (labor, materials, permits) | ✅ | ❌ |